odino/sfRestWebServicePlugin/README.md

 `apps/myApp/modules/sfRestWebService/templates/errorSuccess.json.php`

-The **core** configuration on the module lies in the config.yml that you have to override locally:
+The **core** configuration on the module lies in the config.yml that you have to locally override:

     $ touch apps/myApp/modules/sfRestWebService/config/config.yml

-.config yaml ( you can override it ):
     all:
       protected: true
       allowed: [127.0.0.1]